HONOR Magic 6 Pro: The best AI camera smartphone

 Integrating AI in software

-What truly sets the Magic 6 Pro apart is its integration of AI technology, notably through an eye-tracking feature.
+What truly sets the HONOR Magic6 Pro apart is its integration of AI technology, notably through an eye-tracking feature.
 Its potential was demonstrated impressively by Honor, showing off how it could even control a car with just eye movements.
 This not only speaks to Honor's vision for a more interactive and intuitive user experience but also hints at the exciting possibilities of AI in everyday technology.

 Honor's MagicOS offers silky-smooth animations along with truly beneficial AI functionalities.
 Among these, the Magic Portal feature enables users to select content and text, then drag it to the right side of the screen, unveiling a selection of services with which they might wish to share it.